 Print full article

-A combination of tests may be used to diagnose the condition, including physical examination, an and chest x-ray.
-Laboratory tests are used to a lesser extent, but may include urinalysis to determine if there is kidney failure and blood sampling to check for electrolyte balance or kidney failure, since of kidney disease are similar to those of CHF.
+A combination of tests may be used to diagnose the condition, including physical examination, electrocardiogram (ECG), an and chest x-ray.
+Laboratory tests are used to a lesser extent, but may include urinalysis to determine if there is kidney failure and blood tests to check for electrolyte balance, liver function and kidney function, since of kidney or liver disease may be similar to those of CHF.

 CHF is usually a progressive disease.
-Treatment is aimed at stabilising the condition and treating the symptoms.
+Treatment is aimed at stabilising the condition and improving the symptoms.
 This usually includes lifestyle changes such as controlling salt and fluid intake, stopping smoking and limiting or ceasing alcohol.
 Regular medications including beta-blockers, ACE inhibitors and diuretics are also important in patients with CHF in order to relieve symptoms and prolong life.